-He says the benefits are “unbelievable,” creating a completely standardised system.
-“The customised software works for us exactly how we want it to, and everyone from the CAM programmer to an apprentice setting the tools, works in the same way.
+He says the benefits are “unbelievable,” creating a completely standardized system.
+“The customized software works for us exactly how we want it to, and everyone from the CAM programmer to an apprentice setting the tools, works in the same way.
 It demystifies shop floor activities and eliminates error.”

-Their most recent investment in customisation is the unusual way of using a Hexagon Pioneer Co-Ordinate Measuring Machine (CMM).
-Rather than checking finished dimensions and ensuring a part is manufactured within tolerances at the end of the manufacturing process, Hexagon wrote a piece of customised software to enable them to use it to find offsets at the beginning of the operation.
+Their most recent investment in customization is the unusual way of using a Hexagon Pioneer Co-Ordinate Measuring Machine (CMM).
+Rather than checking finished dimensions and ensuring a part is manufactured within tolerances at the end of the manufacturing process, Hexagon wrote a piece of customized software to enable them to use it to find offsets at the beginning of the operation.

 The end result is a CNC program which can machine several parts at a time, without the need to use the machine as a set-up station, as all preparatory operations are now carried out offline.

 Mark Cole says: “Without the CMM, if we were setting up a component square on the CNC machine for example, we’d have to ensure it’s perfectly in line with the machine’s axis.
 If we were doing that for ten components the process would be prone to error, especially where there are overhangs.
 But setting them on the CMM means everything’s done automatically, because it tells the machine the angle of the part.

 Business: Mold Maker